premnirmal/StockTicker/README.md

 ## App features:

 - A homescreen widget that shows your stock portolio in a resizable grid.
-- This app fetches stock quotes from this API: https://www.robindahood.com
+- This app fetches stock quotes from this API: https://www.robindahood.com.
+The API is open sourced [here](https://github.com/premnirmal/robindahood.com).
 - Stocks can be sorted by dragging and dropping the list.
 - Only performs automatic fetching of stocks during trading hours and weekdays.